List of awards and nominations received by Sharon Cuneta

 Sharon Cuneta is a Filipino actress and singer who has received numerous accolades for her work in film, music and television.
 She began her career as a recording artist and has since expanded to acting and has presented various television variety shows.
 Cuneta was the fifth actress to achieve Grandslam for her role in the family drama Madrasta, winning the Best Actress award across all major-award-giving bodies in the Philippines.

 Cuneta has received sixteen FAMAS Award for Best Actress nominations, winning two for Dapat Ka Bang Mahalin (1984) and Madrasta.
 She has won her first and only Gawad Urian for Best Actress for her role in Madrasta.
 She has earned nine Luna Award for Best Actress nominations, winning two for her roles in Sa Hirap at Ginhawa (1984) and Madrasta.
 Cuneta has also earned thirteen nominations for Star Award for Movie Actress of the Year, winning two for her performances in Madrasta and Caregiver (2008).
 She has won nine Box Office Entertainment Award for Box Office Queen, becoming the second woman after Vilma Santos to be inducted into the awards hall of fame in 1990.
 In 2004, Cuneta won Best Actress at the Brussels International Film Festival for her role in the comedy drama Crying Ladies.

 For her musical work, Cuneta was honored with a Lifetime Achievement Award by the Philippine Association of the Record Industry in 2002 and MOR Pinoy Music Awards in 2015.
 She became the first recipient of the Myx Magna Award in 2006 and was also awarded by the Star Awards for Music with the Natatanging Alagad ng Musika in 2012 for her contributions to Philippine music industry.
-As a presentor, she was highly commended in 2006 at the Asian Television Awards in the category Best Entertainment Presenter for her self-titled talk show Sharon.
+As a presenter, she was highly commended in 2006 at the Asian Television Awards in the category Best Entertainment Presenter for her self-titled talk show Sharon.
 She has also received twelve Star Awards for Best Female TV Host nominations, winning five for The Sharon Cuneta Show (1988, 1993, 1994, 1995 & 1996).